synfinner/Promptr/README.md

 Promptr works out of the box, but you can override the default database settings:
 - `DATABASE_DIRECTORY` – Directory where the SQLite file is stored.
 Defaults to `<project-root>/data`.
 - `DATABASE_FILE` – Absolute path to the database file.
 Defaults to `<DATABASE_DIRECTORY>/promptr.db`.
-- `DATABASE_MIGRATE_ON_BOOT` – When set to `true` (and `NODE_ENV !== "production"`), Promptr runs pending migrations on startup using the bundled Drizzle migrator.
-Leave unset or `false` in production and run migrations manually.

 Set these variables in a `.env.local` file or your preferred configuration system before running the app.

 ## Database Workflows
 - `npm run db:generate` – Generate a new SQL migration from the TypeScript schema (`src/db/schema.ts`).
-- `npm run db:push` – Apply migrations to the local SQLite database without prompting.

 Generated migrations live under `drizzle/migrations/`.
 They can be checked into version control for reproducible environments.